Nat Turner: Trial and execution

 Turner was tried on November 5, 1831, for "conspiring to rebel and making insurrection".
 He pled not guilty; however, his lawyer made no arguments to defend Turner and called no witnesses.
 Turner was convicted and sentenced to death.
 His attorney was James Strange French, and James Trezvant served on the jury for Turner's trial.
-Before his execution, Turner told his story to attorney Thomas R. Grey, who published The Confessions of Nat Turner in November 1831.
-When Gray asked him if he had been mistaken, after hearing Turner's account of the Spirit's telling him that "the time was fast approaching when the first should be last and the last should be first," Turner responded, "Was not Christ crucified?"
+Before his execution, Turner told his story to attorney and slavery apologist Thomas R. Gray, who published The Confessions of Nat Turner in November 1831.
+When Gray asked him if he had been mistaken, after hearing Turner's account of the Spirit's telling him that "the time was fast approaching when the first should be last, and the last should be first," Turner responded, "Was not Christ crucified?"

-Turner was hanged on November 11, 1831, in Jerusalem.
+An "immense throng" had gathered to watch Turner's execution, on the gallows the executioner told Turner he could give a final speech if he desired, Turner declined and his last words were telling the executioner "I'm ready".
+Turner was hanged on Friday, November 11, 1831, in Jerusalem.
 According to some sources, he was beheaded as an example to frighten other would-be rebels.
 Historian Adam Thomas found an alternative account of Turner's death within the Black community: Percy Claud stated that his mother, Elizabeth, said Turner was “dragged and whipped to death” through multiple towns.
-Thomas notes this memory originated with Black Virginians and was built from generational memory and trauma, with Turner’s execution being recalled as a lynching, similar to the treatment of the Blacks during that time.
+Thomas notes this memory originated with Black Virginians and was built from generational memory and trauma, with Turner’s execution being recalled as a lynching, similar to the treatment of the Black community during that time.